Maternity and Parental Leave

-For Maternity Leave (childbirth), you'll need to complete Section II of the Medical Certification – Employee form.
+You'll need to complete Section II of the *Medical Certification – Employee form (must be opened with Adobe Acrobat to be viewed; right-click to download file or use Firefox browser to access file).
 Ask your healthcare provider to complete the rest.

 *Please note that eligible spouses/other eligible individuals who work for the same employer are limited to a combined total of 12 workweeks for Parental Leave.
 Please view the Department of Labor Fact Sheet for additional details.

-Completed medical certification forms can be faxed directly to Erin Christian, Human Resources at (989) 774-3256.
+Completed medical certification forms can be faxed directly to Jessica Courtright, Human Resources at (989) 774-3256.